Narcissus in Blackpool ~ Second Edition (2024)

 Narcissus stirs;

-his eyes are deep and dark
+His eyes are deep and dark,

-beautiful, pure, darker than wine
+Very beautiful, pure,

-matching the silky silvery black sheen
+Matching the silky silvery black sheen

-of his feline companion,
+of his Feline companion,

-his long Brazilian hair
+His long Brazilian hair

-cascading his shoulders
+Cascades his shoulders

-a glimpse of the beauty
+A glimpse of the beauty,

-and a hint of the mountains
+A hint of the mountains,

-and plains
+and Plains

 of South America,

-Sao Paula and Rio de Janeiro.
+Rio de Janeiro.

-A Bygone Era
+A Bygone Era.

-Blackpool and Liverpool
+Blackpool

 January 2010